csev/dj4e/assn/dj4e_autos.md

 * Go into your `dj4e-samples` folder and do a `git pull` to get the latest version of the samples code.

-* Create `mysite/home/templates/registration` folders using `mkdir` and copy the (<a href="https://github.com/csev/dj4e-samples/blob/main/home/templates/registration/login.html" target="_blank">login.html</a>) template from `dj4e-samples` into `mysite/home/templates/registration/login.html`.
+* Create `mysite/home/templates/registration` folders and copy the (<a href="https://github.com/csev/dj4e-samples/blob/main/home/templates/registration/login.html" target="_blank">login.html</a>) template from `dj4e-samples` into `mysite/home/templates/registration/login.html`.

-* Copy the file from `dj4e-samples/home/templates/base_bootstrap.html` into your `mysite/home/templates` - this will be used in your `autos/templates` and make our HTML look better by applying the <a href="https://getbootstrap.com/docs/4.0/" target="_blank">Bootstrap</a>
+* Copy the file from `dj4e-samples/home/templates/base_bootstrap.html` into your `mysite/home/templates/base_bootstrap.html` - this will be used in your `autos/templates` and make our HTML look better by applying the <a href="https://getbootstrap.com/docs/4.0/" target="_blank">Bootstrap</a>
 and other styling libraries.